Frequently asked questions

 Learn more about Medicare

-We know you have a lot of questions about Medicare.
-Below, we’ve answered some of the questions you ask most often.
-To see an answer, simply click on the question below.
+We know you have questions about Medicare.
+Here we’ve answered some of the questions you ask most often.
+Simply click on the question below to see its answer.

 - Who is eligible for Medicare?